St. Stephen, New Brunswick: Climate

 The climate of St. Stephen is temperate but is greatly affected by the size of the Bay of Fundy.
 The Bay is a cool body of water which acts as an air conditioner in the summer and diverts major snow storms in the winter.
 The Bay never freezes.
-The average summer temperature is 22 °C with the average winter temperature being -3.9 °C.
+The average summer temperature is 22 °C, and the average winter temperature is −3.9 °C.

 Environment Canada maintains a testing program for water quality at the Milltown Dam generating station.